CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ### Task 2: Create an app user in Dataverse

-In this task, you will be registering the app you created in Azure Active Directory into the dev and test Dataverse environments.
+In this task, you will be registering the app you created in Microsoft Entra ID into the dev and test Dataverse environments.
 You will also be assigned a security role that will allow the service principal to deploy solutions.